A Unique Perspective

 The Day of The Wedding.

-It was a perfect combination of bohemian elegance if I do say so myself.
-After the wedding ceremony we had the long drive to the reception, but we were able to see some amazing sites along the way to the reception such as waterfalls and Mt.
+After the wedding ceremony we had the long drive to the reception.
+We were able to see some amazing sites along the way to the reception such as waterfalls and Mt.
 Hood!

-One thing I always tell my couples is to have a back up plan.
+One thing I always tell my couples is to have a back up plan, even for and especially for a destination wedding.
+What I love about planning weddings with the resorts I use, is that the wedding staff will always meet with the bride and groom and discuss a back up plan due to bad weather.
+There are usually alternate locations for ceremony and reception that you will be able to scope out and secure once you arrive on property.
 We got about half way through dinner and after a few drops fell, it just absolutely down poured!
 Luckily this B&B had a very large pole barn, that I assume is also used for receptions.
-It wasn't set up, so it took all of us to jump in and get chairs and tables set up, so that the reception could continue.
-What I love about planning destination weddings is that the wedding staff will always meet with the bride and groom and discuss a back up plan due to bad weather.
-There are usually alternate locations for ceremony and reception your bride and groom will be able to scope out and secure once they arrive on property.
+It wasn’t set up, so it took all of us to jump in and get chairs and tables set up, so that the reception could continue.
+It’s possible that if they had used a wedding planner, I ‘m sure the planner would have helped the bride and groom make contingencies for bad weather.

 When the reception ended, we all pitched in to help the family put things away and clean up.
-This meant that after everything was put away, pretty much cleaned, and packed up before we had the 1.5 hour drive back to Portland.
-If you compare that to planning a destination wedding, you, your bride, and her guests don't have to worry about any of that.
+This meant that after everything was put away, we had the 1.5 hour drive back to Portland.
+If you compare that to planning a destination wedding, you, your bride and groom, and the guests don’t have to worry about any of that.
 There is no clean up!
 No set up!
 No micromanaging or coordination required.
-When the reception is over, simply walk to your room and call it a night!
+And when the reception is over, simply walk to your room and call it a night!
 Easy-peasy!

 It Was Worth It!

 All the logistics involved in this wedding were ultimately worth it, because the couple was worth it.
 The setting was phenomenal and one of a kind.
 It is a wedding I will cherish and never forget!
-But in comparison with planning a resort destination wedding, I now know that a resort wedding is much easier for everyone involved.
-And if your clients are after the unforgettable photos, have them hire a photographer to go around the island the day after the wedding to get all the instagrammable photos!
-It's just easier to plan and not near as much work, especially on the day of the wedding.
+But in comparison with a destination wedding, I think that’s what I’ll stick with recommending!
+It’s just easier to plan and not near as much work, especially on the day of the wedding.
 The resort wedding staff has it all under control.

 P.S. this couple did not hire a wedding planner, and it showed.
 With a wedding planner I think the guests would have been better informed and the family would have had peace of mind.